Mira Filzah: Career

 Through the drama Adellea Sofea, which featured the title character who teamed up with Ungku Ismail Aziz, who played the role of Fir, Filzah once again made an appearance on television.
 The In Love With Mira show was presented by her and her spouse, Wan Emir Astar, and it began airing in Naura on 7 September 2020.
 In a dramatisation of the book Bidadari Kiriman Tuhan, she was partnered with Zul Ariffin once more, this time as Manis Suhaila and Manja Suhana.
 Her contract as Nona's lawyer ended in August 2021, and Amyra Rosli took over in her stead.

 Filzah acted as Miera in the movie Dato' Ai La Beau in 2022.
 A year later, she costarred with Hun Haqeem in the drama Imam Instant Ustazah Scammer, which aired on Astro Ria, where she portrayed the role of Effa.
 Having not appeared with the script for over a year, she acknowledged that 2023 will mark her "comeback."
 As Mira, her true name, she has begun to accept a number of offers; however, there are a few things to consider beforehand.

-If she was cast in the newest Hanung Bramantyo film, Cinta Tak Pernah Tepat Waktu, her goal of performing in Indonesia would come true.
-She expressed her gratitude for being selected to play the lead role in a movie directed by the well-known filmmaker.
+If she were cast in the newest Hanung Bramantyo film, Cinta Tak Pernah Tepat Waktu, her goal of performing in Indonesia would come true.
+She expressed her gratitude for being selected to play the lead role in a movie directed by the filmmaker.
 The idea that she was returning to her hijab business in an effort to gradually leave the entertainment scene has been refuted.
-The actress, who just started her own hijab line, said that running her own company is a dream come true and that she is still very much an actor who loves her work.
+The actress, who just started her own hijab line, said that running her own company is a dream come true and that she is still an actor who loves her work.